-A.5.3.3 Retaining the bidder's ownership structure during the public tender procedure members and detailed information as specified in Section C.2.4 (Information on applicant's ownership (no form)).
+A.5.3.3 Retaining the bidder's ownership structure during the public tender procedure

 A bidder may not be connected with another bidder through ownership of a share exceeding a controlling interest, which is considered to be a stake in a given company which exceeds 25%.
 All bidders must operate as independent subjects.